Types of Hem Stitches

 As the name suggests this stitch is almost invisible to the naked eye.
 It has to be done with great care to give a neat finish.
 It is used mainly in men’s wear.

-Sewing a blind hem by hand can be a challenge, but with a few simple steps, you can create a professional look.
+Sewing a blind hem by hand can be challenging, but with a few simple steps, you can create a professional look.
 When creating the blind hem, it is important to ensure that the turned-in part is stitched so closely to the main body of the garment that it takes only one strand of thread at a time.
 This makes the hem almost invisible, giving the garment a sleek, polished look.
-Follow the above video to understand each step of doing a blind hem.
+Watch the above video to understand each step of sewing a blind hem.

-Blind hem can be done using a sewing machine as well.
-There are specially built blind hem foot available in the market as well.
-But sometimes doing it by hand makes it better.
+Blind hem can also be done using a sewing machine.
+Specially built blind hem feet are available in the market, but sometimes, doing it by hand makes it better.

 4. What is a narrow hem stitch?

-Stitching is done very close together.
-Usually to finish men’s garments like shirts, coats, etc. It is considered to be very strong.
+A narrow hem is a hemstitch in which stitching is done very close together, giving it a very narrow seam allowance.
+It is usually used to finish men’s garments like shirts, coats, etc., and is considered to be very strong.

 Stitches are placed as close as possible using a single thread.
-The turned-in part is firmly stitched in place using this method of taking the needle in and out of the turned-in and the rest of the garment.
+This method of taking the needle in and out of the turned-in and the rest of the garment firmly stitches in place the turned-in part.

 Narrow hem can be done using a sewing machine or simply by hand.
 The below video shows you how to sew a narrow hem using a sewing machine.

-Similar to simple hemming but instead of taking a straight band of cloth as the trend in portion a small edge is rolled between the thumb and forefinger and the stitch is put on the inside surface.
+It is similar to simple hemming, but instead of taking a straight band of cloth as the trending portion, a small edge is rolled between the thumb and forefinger, and the stitch is placed on the inside surface.

-The below video shows you how to sew a rolled hem by hand.
-The rolled hem stitch is basically done by hand and not by machine.
+The video below shows you how to sew a rolled hem by hand.
+The rolled hem stitch, also known as the Pico Stitch, can be done by hand or by machine.

 A type of hem only, but used on bias-cut cloth.
 When one needs to turn a straight edge on a bias cloth, it is difficult to do so, that is when this stitch comes in handy.
 Used on umbrella cut frocks etc. when the edge of the garment is always cut on the bias.